Thursday, April 29, 2021

 The large increase in cash beginning in mid-March 2021 goes far beyond the range set between 2013 and 2019.
 (Also, take a look at the strange out-of-season pattern in January.
 We'll get into that further down.)

 Here's what I think is happening.
 On March 13 the Biden stimulus checks started to arrive.
-For the next few months around 150,000 Americans are expected to receive individual payments of $1400.
+For the next few months around 150,000 150 million Americans are expected to receive individual payments of $1400.
 Those with a child dependent will receive an additional $1400.
 According to the Congressional Budget Office, the total amount of stimulus is budgeted at $411 billion.
 By now most of this amount has already been sent out, either in the form of direct deposit, a paper check, or a plastic prepaid debit card.

 We'd expect Americans to withdraw a chunk of the $411 billion in stimulus in the form of cash.
 After all, many people still like to use cash for payments.
 And many businesses still operate on a cash-only basis.
 As the chart shows, that's exactly what has happened.